Wednesday, November 30, 2011

 Rat-a-tat-tat, blam, blam, bang, tootle-toot, and bang again!

-To be honest, we still get the Independence Day September 16th 1810, and Day of the Revolution November 20th 1910 confused.
-They are both very important holidays in Mexico - we just have trouble keeping them straight.
+To be honest, we still get Independence Day, September 16th, 1810, and Day of the Revolution, November 20th, 1910, confused.
+They are both very important holidays in Mexico, we just have trouble keeping them straight.

-I did however see lots of island friends, and their various off-spring.
+I saw many island friends and their various offspring.
 I tried to take photos of any of the kids that I recognized.
-Some of the kids were camera-shy, other hammed it up as soon as they saw me pointing a camera at them.
+Some of the kids were camera-shy, others hammed it up as soon as they saw me pointing a camera at them.

 Wednesday, November 23, 2011

-The small fishing village on Isla Mujeres in the late 1800's must have been one of the most romantic settings imaginable for the melodrama of these ill-fated lovers.
-Imagine: torch-lit nights, hammocks hanging in palapa-roofed houses, and whimsical paths winding between coconut palms to the gentle bay were the fishing canoes were pulled up on the sand-swept beaches.
+The small fishing village on Isla Mujeres in the late 1800s must have been one of the most romantic settings imaginable for the melodrama of these ill-fated lovers.
+Imagine: torch-lit nights, hammocks hanging in palapa-roofed houses, and whimsical paths winding between coconut palms to the gentle bay where the fishing canoes were pulled up on the sand-swept beaches.

 Pirate Mundaca's home on Isla Mujeres

 While building his hacienda and expanding his giant estate, he fell in love with a young local girl, 37 years his junior, named Priscilla (some sources say Martiniana) Gomez Pantoja.
-Born in 1862 on Isla Mujeres, Priscilla's is described as a slender sensual woman with long wavy hair, deep green eyes and light skin tanned bronze by the Caribbean sun.
+Born in 1862 on Isla Mujeres, Priscilla is described as a slender, sensual woman with long wavy hair, deep green eyes and light skin tanned bronze by the Caribbean sun.

 Isla statue honoring La Trigueña